DC League of Super-Pets: Plot

-Superman grows up with a Kryptonian Labrador Retriever named Krypto, who goes by the name Bark Kent in everyday life.
+Superman, who grows up with a Kryptonian Labrador Retriever named Krypto, goes by the name Clark Kent in everyday life.
 Krypto feels jealous when Superman starts dating Lois Lane, so Superman goes to an animal shelter to find Krypto a friend.
 A Boxer named Ace tries to escape the shelter, but Krypto stops him.
 Later, Superman and Krypto spot their archenemy, LexCorp CEO Lex Luthor, reeling in a meteor strapped with orange kryptonite with a tractor beam, intending to gain superpowers.
-He is easily defeated as the two are aided by the Justice League.
+He is easily defeated as the two are aided by the Justice League, formed by Superman himself, Batman, Wonder Woman, The Flash, Green Lantern, Cyborg, and Aquaman.

-Meanwhile, Lulu, a guinea pig test subject from LexCorp sent to the shelter, reels in a piece of orange kryptonite with her own tractor beam, which gives her flight and telekinesis.
-Unbeknownst to her, everyone else in the shelter also gains superpowers.
-Ace is now super-strong and indestructible; PB, a potbellied pig, can change size; Merton, a nearsighted turtle, becomes super-fast; and Chip, a paranoid squirrel, gains electrokinesis.
+Meanwhile, Lulu, a guinea pig test subject from LexCorp sent to the shelter who is blindly loyal to Luther, reels in a piece of orange kryptonite with her own tractor beam, which gives her telekinesis and allows her to escape the shelter, setting it ablaze while doing so.
+Unbeknownst to her, everyone else in the shelter also gains superpowers: Ace is now super-strong and nigh-invulnerable; PB, a potbellied pig, can change size; Merton, a nearsighted turtle, becomes super-fast; and Chip, a paranoid squirrel, gains electrokinesis.
+Using their new powers, they escape the burning shelter.
 While at home, Superman and Krypto have an argument when the former plans to propose marriage to Lois.
-However, Clark is captured by Lulu.
-Krypto tries to save him, but loses his powers after eating some green kryptonite hidden inside a piece of Jarlsberg cheese.
+However, Clark is captured by Lulu when she weakens him with kryptonite.
+Krypto tries to save him, but loses his powers after unknowingly eating a tiny shard of a green kryptonite hidden inside a piece of Jarlsberg cheese.
 Later, Krypto comes across the shelter pets, who agree to help him.

 Meanwhile, Lulu recruits a group of guinea pigs, captures the Justice League, and heads to Stryker's Island to free Luthor.
-The shelter pets try to stop her, but fail miserably.
-They regroup in the Hall of Justice, where Ace tells a distraught Krypto he used to be the puppy of a family with a toddler.
-One day, the toddler nearly fell down the stairs when Ace bit her arm and pulled her to safety.
-Upon seeing the bite-marks, the parents assumed Ace attacked her and sent him to the shelter.
-However, Ace stands by his actions and ideals.
+The shelter pets try to stop her, but fail miserably; in the process, Lulu taunts Krypto about Clark's engagement plans and even shows him the engagement ring.
+They regroup in the Hall of Justice, where Ace reveals to a distraught Krypto that he used to have owners as a puppy: a family with a toddler.
+One day, when the wandering toddler was about to fall down a flight of steps, Ace bit her arm to pull her to safety.
+Upon seeing the bite-marks, the parents assumed Ace attacked her and sent him to the shelter, though Ace stands by his actions and ideals.
 Encouraged, Krypto leads the pets to LexCorp.
-While there, a kitten named Whiskers, who Lulu rescued from the shelter and can now create weapons at will, attacks them, but the team traps her.
+While there, a kitten named Whiskers, (who Lulu rescued from the shelter after she set it ablaze the night she and the others gained their powers) who can now create weapons at will, attacks them, but the team traps her.
 At Stryker's Island, the shelter pets confront Lulu, but put themselves in prison cells when she threatens to kill Krypto.
-Lulu frees Luthor, who betrays her and locks her in his cell while freeing Mercy Graves.
+Lulu frees Luthor, who then betrays her and locks her in his cell while freeing Mercy Graves.
 Lulu breaks out easily and decides to destroy the Justice League and Luthor herself.